TheoGuyard/StochasticKEP/README.md

 ## Install packages

-To install the required packages (in a virtual environnement), open a command line terminal in the folder `StochasticKep` and run the following commands in Julia's REPL.
+To install the required packages (in a virtual environnement), open a command line terminal in the folder `StochasticKEP` and run the following commands in Julia's REPL.
 ```julia
 julia> ]
 (@v1.4) pkg> activate .